Read part 1 here,

 The time to act is now.
 Closing the gender gap may be that competitive edge that catapults a firm to the winner’s circle in the digital age.

-In the last article in this series, I will explore how women can empower each other to thrive in the tech industry.
+In the last article in this series, I explore how women can empower each other to thrive in the tech industry.
+Click here for part 3.

 Partner & Managing Director, Infosys Consulting Germany